clvv/fasd/INSTALL.md

     eval "$(fasd --init auto)"

-These will setup a command hook that executes on every command and advanced tab completion for zsh and bash.
+This will setup a command hook that executes on every command and advanced tab completion for zsh and bash.

 If you want more control over what gets into your shell environment, you can